KIOI

-KIOI (101.3 FM, "Star 101.3") is a hot AC-formatted radio station licensed to San Francisco, California and owned by iHeartMedia, Inc. The radio studios and offices are in the SoMa district of San Francisco.
+KIOI (101.3 FM, "Star 101.3") is a commercial hot adult contemporary-formatted American radio station licensed to San Francisco, California, United States, and owned by iHeartMedia.
+The radio studios and offices are in the SoMa district of San Francisco.

 KIOI has an effective radiated power (ERP) of 125,000 watts.
 It is considered a "superpower station" due to this unusually high wattage that is grandfathered into KIOI's license.
-It is one of two stations in San Francisco broadcasting with more than 100,000 watts, the other being KQED-FM, at 110,000 watts.
-KIOI's transmitter is on Radio Road in Daly City, amid the towers for other San Francisco-area FM and TV stations.
+It is one of two stations in San Francisco broadcasting with more than 100,000 watts, the other being KQED-FM, with 110,000 watts.
+KIOI's transmitter is on Radio Road in Daly City, amid the radio towers for other San Francisco-area FM and TV stations.
 It also has booster stations on 101.3 MHz in Walnut Creek and Pleasanton.